isomerpages/csc-corp/_fellowship-members-bios/Khoo Boon Hui.md

 </div>

 <p>
-He is an organisational management expert with more than 30 years of police experience.
+Khoo Boon Hui is an organisational management expert with more than 30 years of police experience.
 After his stint in the police force, he was Senior Deputy Secretary at the Ministry of Home Affairs.
 He concurrently assumed directorship of the Institute of Leadership and Organisation Development at the Civil Service College.

 Upon his retirement from government, Mr Khoo was appointed senior advisor of the Ministry of Home Affairs.
 A year later, he was re-designated a senior fellow.
 He is also a senior fellow at the Home Team Academy.
 He is concurrently deputy chairman of the Singapore Quality Award Governing Council and a board member of ST Engineering, Singapore Health Services, Ministry of Health Holdings, Casino Regulatory Authority of Singapore, Certis CISCO, Quann World and Temasek Foundation International.